arestivo/slides/markdown/css3.md

 * Provide a way to control **animation speed** when changing CSS properties

-* Instead of having property changes take effect immediately, you can cause the changes in a property to take place over a period of time.
+* Instead of having property changes take effect immediately, you can cause changes in a property over a period of time.

 * CSS transitions let you decide:
   * which properties to animate (**list**)